lawrennd/old_talks/_uq/includes/catapult-sensitivity-analysis.md

 \subsection{Sensitivity Analysis of a Catapult Simulation}

 \notes{The final step is to compute the coefficients using the class `ModelBasedMonteCarloSensitivity` which directly calls the model and uses its predictive mean to compute the Monte Carlo estimates of the Sobol indices.
-We plot the true estimates, those computed using 10000 direct evaluations of the objecte using Monte Carlo and those computed using a Gaussian process model trained on 100 evaluations.}
+We plot the estimates of the Sobol indices computed using a Gaussian process model trained on the observations we've acquired.}

 \code{num_mc = 10000
 senstivity = MonteCarloSensitivity(model = model_emukit, input_domain = space)